Navigation API | On-Premise | 2GIS Documentation

 </html>

-To test that the Navi-Back service is working, you can do the following:
+To test that the Navi-Back instance is working, you can do the following:

 1. Port forward the service using kubectl: